Need help finding something? Search CWBA.org

 The Convention Committee plans the CWBA's Annual Convention.
 Committee duties include selecting the site for the Convention, negotiating the contract for the site and selecting a keynote speaker.
 The committee also plans the Convention theme, identifies and contacts speakers for Convention programs, solicits sponsors, and coordinates Convention entertainment.

 The Judicial Committee assists qualified women on a statewide basis to apply for judicial positions and for openings on judicial nominating commissions, and seeks to prevent discrimination against women in the courtroom.
-It considers requests for endorsement from all nominees for state and federal judicial openings, and provides information to the Governor on "short list" candidates.
+It considers requests for endorsement from all nominees for state judicial openings, and provides information to the Governor on "short list" candidates.
 The committee also is responsible for planning the CWBA's Annual Judicial Reception.

-Through participation in Legal Services Committee projects, members perform much needed public service and hone and diversify their legal skills.
-This committee has developed and continues to be involved in a joint project with Colorado Legal Services and Project Safeguard which trains attorneys every other year to represent battered victims in obtaining the protection of a Permanent Protection Order.
-The committee also partners with the Colorado Lawyers Committee and the Denver Bar Association to provide attorneys and Spanish interpreters at Legal Nights at Centro San Juan Diego at 2830 Lawrence Street, Denver where the attorneys provide legal advice, information, and referrals.
-This committee also provides CWBA members for the KUSA-TV Channel 9 "LawLine9" program twice a year.
-Finally, this committee hosts an annual charity fundraiser.
+The Legal Services Committee oversees projects to help members perform public service and pro bono work and to increase access to justice.
+Representative projects include a partnership with Colorado Legal Services and Project Safeguard which trains attorneys to represent victims Permanent Protection Order proceedings; and, a partnership with the Colorado Lawyers Committee and the Denver Bar Association to provide attorneys and Spanish interpreters at Legal Nights at Centro San Juan Diego.
+Finally, this committee typically hosts an annual fundraiser for a legal nonprofit.

 PROFESSIONAL ADVANCEMENT COMMITTEE

 The Professional Advancement Committee works to advance women in the legal profession, and to promote career advancement and recognition for CWBA members.

 The Programs Committee develops and facilitates educational, professional and community programs, to support substantive growth and learning, reflection, and connection among our members and the broader legal community.
-These programs include CLEs and other topical programs such as our award-winning “Storming” series ("Storming The Bench" and the annual Tea and CLE; plans the annual Moms Luncheon; and the CWBA's Annual Holiday Party and Charity Benefit.
+These programs include CLEs and other topical programs such as our award-winning “Storming” series ("Storming The Bench,” “Storming the Ballot,” and “Storming the Board”); the annual Moms’ Luncheon; and the annual Holiday Party and Nonprofit Benefit.